-Learn what is normal for your dog and what is not so you'll know when to call your vet for a talk.
+In this article, we’ll learn about what is normal for your dog and what is not, so you'll know when to call your vet for a talk.

 FREQUENT URINATION CAUSES